 DeBarge's second single, "Sabotage," was sent to radio a week before the release of "Exposed."
 The remix of "Future Love" (featuring Pitbull) was released as the third single.
 This remixed version was released on November 2, 2009 in the UK and November 10, 2009 in the US.
 "Exposed" received positive reviews from major critical websites, such as Blues & Soul, People Magazine, and AllMusic.
 DeBarge opened up for pop singer Britney Spears, during the 2009 world tour, "The Circus Starring: Britney Spears" and received an NAACP Image Award nomination for "Outstanding Artist."
 In November 2009, The Wet Seal, Inc., a leading specialty retailer to young women, announced a partnership with her.

 She independently released a single entitled "Cry Wolf."
 The music video was featured on VEVO.
 She was also featured on Redrama's single, "Let Go," which reached number 3 on the charts.

 DeBarge made her acting debut in Christmas in Compton (2012), starring Keith David,Omar Gooding,Eric Roberts and Sheryl Lee Ralph.
 DeBarge played the female lead (Anastasia) in a film written and directed by Nick Cannon entitled School Dance (2014).
 DeBarge was cast as the female lead (Melody) in The Mint (2015).

-In early 2016, DeBarge starred in Growing up Hip Hop, a reality TV series on the WE network, with Boogie Dash, Egypt Criss, TJ Mizell, Angela Simmons and Romeo Miller; and its second season is currently airing.
+In early 2016, DeBarge starred in Growing up Hip Hop, a reality TV series on the WE network, with Boogie Dash, Egypt Criss, TJ Mizell, Angela Simmons and Romeo Miller; and its fourth season is scheduled to air in 2018.

 Kristinia is currently collaborating with some of the industry's top producers and songwriters in anticipation of releasing her third studio album.